 5. Plenty of sleeping options

 The majority of hotels and at least about half of the airbnbs allow dogs.
 Plan to pay an extra $10 to $20 for your furry companion.
 But other than that, dogs are very welcome in most places to stay.
 There are also lots of camping sites allowing dogs.
 Here you can find an overview of camping sites that allow dogs.
-Just tick the options on top to see where dogs are allowed during the off-peak season or where they’re allowed throughout the year.
+Just tick the options on top to see where you can take your dog during the off-peak season or where you can take him throughout the year.

 Wild camping is not generally forbidden in Switzerland.
 However, there isn’t a clear rule about it, either.
 It’s certainly forbidden to camp in a national park, wildlife reserve, in designated wildlife areas or in a nature reserve.
 Generally no problem is camping for single nights per spot (or take your tent down when staying for consecutive nights).
 Or to camp on a private property where you asked permission.
 Here you can find an overview on the wild camping situation in Switzerland (in German, French or Italian).